ibm-cloud-docs/solution-tutorials/vpc-transit2.hidden.md

 ![vpc-transit-part1-fw](images/vpc-transit-hidden/vpc-transit-part1-fw.svg){: class="center"}
 {: style="text-align: center;"}

-This was achieved with the connectivity and routing.
+This was achieved with {{site.data.keyword.dl_short}}, {{site.data.keyword.tg_short}} and VPC routing.
 All zones are configured similarly and the diagram below shows the details of zone 1:

 ![vpc-transit-vpc-layout](images/vpc-transit-hidden/vpc-transit-part1.svg){: class="center"}
 {: style="text-align: center;"}

 The phantom address prefixes in the transit are used to advertise routes.
-The CIDR 10.1.0.0/16 is for the transit and the spokes and is passed through {{site.data.keyword.dl_short}} to the enterprise as an advertised route.
-Similarly the CIDR 192.168.0.0/24 is for the enterprise and is passed through the {{site.data.keyword.tg_short}} to the spokes as an advertised route.
+The CIDR 10.1.0.0/16 covers transit and the spokes and is passed through {{site.data.keyword.dl_short}} to the enterprise as an advertised route.
+Similarly the CIDR 192.168.0.0/24 is covers the enterprise and is passed through the {{site.data.keyword.tg_short}} to the spokes as an advertised route.

 Egress routes in the spokes route traffic to the firewall-router.
 Ingress routes in the transit route enterprise <-> spoke traffic through the firewall-router.